PelleLille/hsl-docs/postdelivery.rst

 .. function:: SetDSN(options)

-  Set the DSN options for the current delivery attempt if a DSN were to be created (it is not remembered for the next retry).
+  Set the DSN options for the current delivery attempt if a DSN were to be created.
+It is not remembered for the next retry.

   :param array options: options array
   :rtype: none

   The following options are available in the options array.

-   * **transportid** (string) Set the transportid.
+   * **transportid** (string) Set the transport ID.
 The default is either choosen by the transport or automatically assigned.
    * **recipient** (string) Set the recipient.
-The default is ``$sender``.
+The default is ``$recipientlocalpart`` at ``$recipientdomain``.
-   * **metadata** (array) Add additional metadata to the DSN (KVP).
+   * **metadata** (array) Add additional metadata (KVP) to the DSN.
    * **from** (string) Set the From-header address of the DSN.
    * **dkim** (array) Set the DKIM options of the DSN (``selector``, ``domain``, ``key`` including the options available in :func:`MIME.signDKIM`).

 .. function:: SetMetaData(metadata)

-  This function sets the metadata for the current message.
+  This function updates the queued message's metadata in the database.
+It is consequentially remembered for the next retry.
   The metadata must be an array with both string keys and values.

   :param array metadata: metadata to set
   :rtype: none